-These sneakers are durable enough for what they are designed for - light to longer runs.
+The Brooks Pureflow 7 is durable enough for what they are designed for - light to longer runs.
 The outsole is made of blown rubber and is made to withstand even double-digit distances.
 However, some users have expressed concern with how quickly the outsole wears and some worry they won’t last very long.
-The upper does not offer much protection in terms of outside elements so after a few hundred miles, you may notice some wear and tear in the upper, but this is not a definite - it all depends on your running.
+The upper does not offer much protection in terms of outside elements so after a few hundred miles, you may notice some wear and tear in the upper, but this is not definite - it all depends on your running.

 One of the great things about these high-quality running shoes is the fact that they are surprisingly affordable.
 For such a trusted name in running shoes, a price tag of around $100 is a great deal.

-The 3D Fit technology present in this sneakers’ upper delivers an excellent amount of flexibility not only by providing a highly customized fit, but also by moving and flexing with your feet as you run.
+The 3D Fit technology present in the Brooks Pureflow 7's upper delivers an excellent amount of flexibility not only by providing a highly customized fit but also by moving and flexing with your feet as you run.
 This technology works in conjunction with the flex grooves on the outsole to deliver a naturally-flexible running experience.
 The lightweight yet cushioned DNA midsole also contributes to the excellent flexibility of the PureFlow 7.

 The heel stack of the Brooks Pureflow 7 measures 24mm while the toe stack measures 20mm, giving this sneaker a low drop of only 4mm.
 As stated earlier, this sneaker model was originally born during the minimalistic running fad a few years ago and Brooks has adapted it over the past few models to be both minimalistic and cushioned.
 The low-profile design of the shoe will deliver more ground feel than more cushioned sneaker models yet it will also provide support and comfort more-so than if it were a barefoot running sneaker.